dockstore/dockstore-support/topicgenerator/README.md

         - `https://dockstore.org/api`
 - `openai-api-key`: The OpenAI API key required for using the OpenAI APIs.
 See https://platform.openai.com/docs/api-reference/authentication for more details.

-Note that if the configuration file path is not passed as an argument via `--config` or `-c`, then the default location is set to `./topic-generator.config`.

 ## Running the program

 ```